Community October 22, 2024

 Port Gamble Theater is also looking to offer a mix of live theater and cinema.
 In August of 2024, they announced on Facebook that they are working on bringing cinema back to this historic theater.
 After hosting the Port Townsend Film Festival, they declared they are fundraising for capital improvements to bring this vision to life.
 Donations can be made here.

-Each theater on this list brings a sense of nostalgia to the community.
-We’re fortunate to have many great options to relive cinematic history, enjoy a current hit, or experience a unique night out.
+We’re fortunate to have many great entertainment options to relive cinematic history, enjoy a current hit, or experience a unique night out.
 If you want to explore our area further, check out our Guide to Kitsap.